Transportation in Oregon

 The transportation system of Oregon is a cooperation of complex systems of infrastructure.

 Background

 History

+Steamboats and ferries were important early forms of transportation in early Oregon allowing trade along the Columbia and Willamette Rivers.

+Wagon and stagecoach lines were another common method of transportation as the railways and roads began to develop.

 The history of rail in Oregon predates the transcontinental railroad in 1869.

+Early on, streetcars were pulled along rails using horse or mules.

 As Oregon was aligned with the union states during the American Civil War, a railroad connection was proposed to help supply the Union and build morale.

+With the introduction of hydroelectric power.
+Extensive interurban electric railway systems with trolley cars were developed primarly for passenger transport.
+They were used extensively for a period of time, however with the introduction of automobiles their popularity diminished.

 Environmental and social issues

 Mass Transit

 Metropolitan Area Express (MAX) is a light rail system in the Portland metropolitan area in the U.S. state of Oregon.
 It is operated by TriMet and currently has five lines: Blue, Green, Red, Yellow, and Orange.

 Rail

 As of 2004, the state of Oregon has over 2400 mi (route-miles) of track, and 170 mi of railroad right-of-way after peaking in the 1930s at about 4350 mi of track.
 Oregon is served by two Class 1 railroads, which account for over 1100 mi of trackage, and over twenty Class 2 and Class 3 operators.
 Three Amtrak routes serve the state, primarily through the Willamette Valley and south-central Oregon.
 Rail is a key element of the mass transit system in the city of Portland and surrounding communities.
 And numerous tourist railways operate in the state.

 Oregon is currently served by two Class 1 railroads, the BNSF Railway and the Union Pacific Railroad (UP).
 Prior to its acquisition by the UP in 1996, Oregon was also served by the Southern Pacific Transportation Company; the UP continues to operate on tracks acquired from the SP.

 Long-haul passenger service is provided by Amtrak, which operates in Oregon on the north-south Union Pacific mainline south of Portland, and on BNSF tracks into Washington to the north and east.

 Three Amtrak routes provide service to Oregon: